Last updated on June 29, 2026

 Adventurer's Inn | Illustration by Allen Morris

 Town is a land type, plain and simple.
-It doesn’t carry any inherent meaning; it only exists for flavor reasons and to interact with a specific set of cards that mention towns by name.
+It doesn’t carry any inherent meaning; it exists for flavor reasons and to interact with a specific set of cards that mention towns by name.
 They’re essentially gates for a different subset of payoffs.

 Towns were billed as a subtheme of the Simic () ramp archetype in Final Fantasy Limited.